-Whether or not you’ve personally suffered from abuse, it’s important to consider these few truths about what the Bible says about God, humanity, and sexual abuse.
+With multiple stories being heard about sexual immorality today (like the #MeToo movement), it’s important to consider these few truths about what the Bible says about God, humanity, and sexual abuse – whether you’ve personally experienced it or not.

 In Christian belief, every human being is designed and constructed in the image and likeness of God (Genesis 1:26-27).
 Compared to other popular worldviews, such as naturalism or agnosticism, the Christian’s understanding of humanity is radically beautiful and dignified.